 The administration fee for a Blue Badge is £10, which you should send with other information being returned to us.
 Please do not send cash through the post.
 Cheques or postal orders should be made payable to Sandwell MBC.

 There is more information about the Blue Badge scheme on the Directgov website.
 If you do not automatically qualify because of the benefits you are on, or another health condition, then we may ask you to provide further medical evidence or ask you to attend a walking assessment with an accredited health professional, to ascertain eligibility for a blue badge.

 It is against the law for anyone other than the badge holder to use a Blue Badge.
 We can fine you and/or take your badge away if you misuse it.

 If you think someone is misusing their badge, you should report it to us.

 How to appeal

 If you do not agree with our decision, you can appeal and we will look at your case again.
-You must send us evidence that you have a permanent disability and are unable to walk.
-We usually also need evidence from an independent health or other professional who can confirm your level of disability or difficulty walking.
+You must send us evidence that you have an enduring and substantial disability and are unable to undertake a journey due to being unable to walk, it causes psychological distress or whilst walking you pose a risk to yourself or others.
+We may also require evidence from an independent health or other professional who can confirm your level of disability or difficulty walking.

 Email, post or fax in your evidence, stating that you want to appeal, to: